 High noise levels are a challenge in open concept bank office designs.
 Studies and articles on the subject have been cropping up more frequently in recent years.

 “The challenges are more profound for some people, depending on their role and department,” states Tom Auer, Senior Vice President of Design at NewGround.
-He says the design and build company has met this desire for “acoustical privacy” in different ways, including using sound masking acoustical materials.
+He says the design and delivery company has met this desire for “acoustical privacy” in different ways, including using sound masking acoustical materials.

 That can help, but Auer says master planning and adjacency planning must be considered to avoid having noisier call centers or lending departments near human resources or other departments that require or desire more sound privacy.